andrewmotz/valheim-food-calc/README.md

 # A Valheim food calculator

-Thanks for checking out the project.
-The app is live [here](https://andrewmotz.github.io/valheim-food-calc).
-Our first crack at a react project so pardon any derpyness on our part. :grinning:
+Thanks for checking out the project!
+Our app is live [here](https://andrewmotz.github.io/valheim-food-calc).
+This is our first crack at a react project so pardon any derpyness on our part. :grinning:

 All the HP/Stamina values are generated from the `FoodItem.json`.
 In the future if these values are wrong and we haven't fixed them.
 Feel free to make a PR! :happy: